-Establishment of a sustainable and flexible platform for molecular imaging of immune cell dynamics using a broad range of novel tracer strategies.
-New immunotracers will enable smart monitoring of immunotherapies and widespread usage of a personalised medicine approach.
+Our vision is to set up a sustainable and flexible platform for molecular imaging of immune cell dynamics using novel tracer strategies.
+New immunotracers will enable smart monitoring of immunotherapies and widespread usage of a personalized medicine approach.

 Immune-Image brings together 22 key stakeholders from across 9 countries.
 This consortium comprises 10 academic institutions, 4 SMEs, 1 patient organization and 7 pharmaceutical companies.